flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/renderer-sdks/android-renderer.md

 }
 ```

-The initial configuration properties that should be passed as `ProcessInput` data for the `input` parameter above are:
+The configuration properties that should be passed as `SdkConfig` data for the `config` parameter above are:

 | Name                              | Description                                                         | Type                              | Requirement                                         |
 |-----------------------------------|---------------------------------------------------------------------|-----------------------------------|-----------------------------------------------------|